SDK Troubleshooting

 Quick fix using the CLI:

-# Get the namespace ID for opentdf.io
+# Get the namespace ID (replace 'example.com' with your namespace)

 export NAMESPACE_ID=$(otdfctl policy attributes list --json | jq -r '.attributes[0].namespace.id // empty')